 The client was able to continue using their proven systems without the need to completely change their network.
 This had obvious benefits in terms of cost and minimal disruption for passengers.
 The new modem is now the de-facto product for use in any tube station refurbishment, achieving both high levels of reliability and long life time availability for the future.

-The new design consists of an input isolation transformer, an input amplifier, the filter network, a demodulator with an active RS232 output and ESD-protected RS232 transceivers.
-The key element is the active 5th order band pass Chebychev filter, with a Lower Cutoff of 1.25kHz, an Upper Cutoff of 4.8kHz and ripple of 0.1dB.
-The pass-band gain of the filter is -12dB, allowing maximum dynamic range without clipping.
+- · The new design consisted of an input isolation transformer and amplifier, filter network and demodulator with an ESD-protected RS232 output.
+The key element was the active 5th order band pass Chebychev filter, with a Lower Cutoff of 1.25kHz, an Upper Cutoff of 4.8kHz and ripple of 0.1dB.
+The high impedance input allows multiple listeners to be attached to a single drive source.

 - · Today, the solution is part of the backbone of London Underground's passenger information network supporting 11 lines covering 250 miles (402km) and serving most of the 270 stations